slubimav/NodejsGMP/README.md

 - To create REST service,use ExpressJS (https://expressjs.com/).
 The User should have the following properties(you can use UUIDas a user identifier (id)):

 2) Service should have the following CRUD operations for User:
-−get user by id;
+- get user by id;
-−create and update user;
+- create and update user;
-−get auto-suggest list from _limit_ users, sorted by login property and filtered by _loginSubstringin_ the login property: _getAutoSuggestUsers(loginSubstring, limit)_
+- get auto-suggest list from _limit_ users, sorted by login property and filtered by _loginSubstringin_ the login property: _getAutoSuggestUsers(loginSubstring, limit)_
-−remove user (soft delete–user gets marked with _isDeleted_ flag, but not removed from the collection).
+- remove user (soft delete–user gets marked with _isDeleted_ flag, but not removed from the collection).

 3) Store user’scollection in the service memory (while the service is running).